frymanofer/Python_WakeWordDetection/README.md

 ## About this project

 This is a **"wake word"** package for Python.

-A wake word is a keyword that activates your device, like "Hey Siri" or "OK Google".
+A **"wake word"** is a keyword or a phrase that activates your device or commands your application, like "Hey Siri" or "OK Google".
+"Wake Word" is also known as "keyword detection", "Phrase Recognition", "Phrase Spotting", “Voice triggered”, “hot word”, “trigger word”

 Except for **"Python wake word"** It also provide **"Python Speech to Intent"**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
 Unlike a **"wake word"**, which typically serves to activate or wake up the application,